EUI Summer School “Introduction to Teaching and Learning in Higher Education”

 The European University Institute (EUI) is a unique international centre for doctorate and post-doctorate studies and research, situated in the Tuscan hills overlooking Florence.

-Since its establishment 40 years ago by the six founding members of the then European Communities, the EUI has earned a reputation as a leading international academic institution with a European focus.
-The four departments – Economics, History and Civilization, Law, and Political and Social Sciences – host scholars from more than 60 countries, studying for the Institution’s doctorate or the one-year master in law.
+Since its establishment 45 years ago by the six founding members of the then European Communities, the EUI has become a leading international academic institution with a European focus.
+The four departments – Economics, History and Civilization, Law, and Political and Social Sciences – host scholars from more than 60 countries who study and do their research for the EUI doctorate or the one-year Master in law.

-Furthermore, the Robert Schuman Centre for Advanced Studies (RSCAS) focuses on inter-disciplinary, comparative and policy research on the major issues affecting European societies, while the Max Weber Programme for Post-doctoral Studies prepares fellows for a career in academia.
-The School of Transnational Governance, established in 2017, aims to deliver teaching and high level training on the concepts, methods and techniques of transnational governance.
+Further academic units of the EUI are the Robert Schuman Centre for Advanced Studies (RSCAS), a centre focusing on inter-disciplinary, comparative and policy research on the major issues affecting European societies, the Max Weber Programme for Post-doctoral Studies preparing fellows for a career in academia, and the School of Transnational Governance, established in 2017, which aims to deliver teaching and high level training on the concepts, methods and techniques of transnational governance.

-For more information on the EUI, please consult our main website: www.eui.eu
+For more information about the EUI, please consult our website: www.eui.eu